JulienRobberechts/nodejs-test-double-guide/readme.md

 Test doubles is a general term to refer to different type of objects.
 This list describe 5 of the most used by order of complexity:

 - Dummies: simple implementation of an interface.
-It's not intended to be used.
-It's not really useful in Javascript.
+It's not intended to be used by your system under test.
 - Spy: (or Test Spy) get information on dependency usage without changing the behavior.
 (Number of call, arguments)
 - Stub: (= Dummy + static implementation) test double with modification of the behavior in order to test your component.
-- Fakes: (= stub + simple implementation)
+- Fakes: (= stub + implementation) A stub that implement some business logic. e.g. A simulator is a kind of complex fake.
 - Mock: (= stub + internal test) test double which is aware about the test (with some test assertion for example).

 **Be carful**: Mock as this type of specific type of test double built specifically for your test is in fact consider as an **_anti-pattern_** most of the time.
 It breaks the AAA (Arrange Act Assert) test structure.
-You should probably consider other types of test double before.
+You should probably consider to replace it with a stub or a fake.

 ### Test double in real life with Node.js